zacanger/niddesa/text/generated-translations/cullaniddesa/18-chinese-google.md

 after weighing, after judging, after separating, after clarifying."
 In order to know the afterword .
-"After knowing the Dhamma", "after knowing the Dhamma, after understanding, after measuring, after judging, after separating, after clarifying. 』In order to know the Fa.
+"After knowing the Dhamma", "after knowing the Dhamma, after understanding, after measuring, after judging, after separating, after clarifying.
+"In order to know the Fa.
 "In order to know the truth, after knowing the Fa.
 "Able to follow the law and practice": "The correct way, the way that follows the way, the way that is not reversed [, the way that does not contradict (the way that there is no contradiction)], the way that it means, the